 Useful tips and tricks – Prepare your kids for their first pet?

 One of the best ways to get your kids excited about having a pet is to let them help you choose the animal.
 Go to the shelter or pet store together.
-Let them play with different animals until they find one that they fall in love with.
+Let them play with different animals until they find one that they fall in love with and then buy the first pet for the kids.
+Make that choice and responsibility connection as early as possible.

 Once you’ve brought your new pet home, it’s important to sit down with your kids and explain what their responsibilities will be.
 For example, if you have a dog, one of your kids may be in charge of feeding it every day, while another may be responsible for taking it on walks.
 It’s also important to assign tasks that everyone in the family can do, such as scooping the litter box or filling the bird feeder.